 This solution maps to KI# 1.
-This solution enhances Service Enabler Architecture Layer (SEAL) Location Management (LM) service to provide spatial anchor management service to the VAL server or the UE.
 The architecture impacts are captured in clause 7.2.2 while procedures to manage spatial anchors are captured in clause 7.2.3.

 7.2.2 Architecture Impacts

+This solution can be realized by introducing a new Mobile Metaverse SEAL Client and Server as in architecture option #1 described in clause 6.1.

-This clause provided architecture enhancements to the SEAL LM architecture as defined in 3GPP TS 23.434 [8].
+Otherwise, this solution can alternatively be realized by enhancing the SEAL LM architecture as defined in 3GPP TS 23.434 [8].
 The SEAL LM client is enhanced to provide client side functionalities for managing (i.e. create, read, update and delete) spatial anchors for metaverse application.
 The SEAL LM server is enhanced to provide server side functionalities for managing spatial anchors for the metaverse applications.

 VAL client uses the SEAL LM client to manage spatial anchors for the metaverse applications over LM-C reference point.
 Similarly, VAL server uses SEAL LM server to manage spatial anchors for the metaverse applications over LM-S reference point.
 The LM-UU interface is enhanced to provide management of spatial anchors between SEAL LM client and SEAL LM server.

-Editor's Note: Whether to use a new application enablement server or a new SEAL server for this solution is FFS.
+NOTE 1: The SEAL LM client may be a Mobile Metaverse SEAL Client.

+NOTE 2: The SEAL LM server may be a Mobile Metaverse SEAL Server.